 ed condensed milk.
 They are best when eaten freshly made and warm, so plan to make these when you have a little time to dawdle over your snack.

 08 of 08

-As dippers, you can use store-bought tortilla chips or make your own totopos.
+As for dippers, you can use store-bought tortilla chips or make your own totopos.
 Tired of regular chips?
-Branch out and use some Mexican chicharrones, either the traditional kind (fried pork rinds) or the modern commercially-made wheat based puffed snack thingies.
+Branch out and use some Mexican chicharrones, either the traditional kind (fried pork rinds) or the modern commercially-made wheat-based puffed snack thingies.
 Want fewer carbs?
-Use thin slices of fresh jicama instead of the chips!
+Use thin slices of fresh jicama instead of the chips.